 - Croatian emigrants in overseas and European countries and their descendants (Croatian emigrants/diaspora).

-In accordance with the Croatian Citizenship Act, the acquisition of Croatian citizenship to Croats outside the Republic of Croatia will be accelerated.
+Following the Croatian Citizenship Act, the acquisition of Croatian citizenship to Croats outside the Republic of Croatia will be accelerated.
 The Croatian Citizenship Act is available here.

 Croatian diaspora and national minorities